-- As consumers learn about the key benefits of our solution, we believe more and more will choose to use our platform, and our consumer base will continue to grow. - The larger our consumer ecosystem, the more valuable it is to merchants, and the more compelling it is for merchants to offer Affirm as an option. - The more merchants integrated into our network, the more reasons consumers have to shop with Affirm. - Our costs decrease as a percentage of GMV as our consumer ecosystem expands.
+- As consumers learn about the key benefits of our solution, we believe more and more will choose to use our platform, and our consumer base will continue to grow. - The larger our consumer ecosystem, the more valuable it is to merchants, and the more compelling it is for merchants to offer Affirm as an option. - The more merchants integrated into our network, the more reasons consumers have to shop with Affirm. - Our contribution profit improves as our consumer ecosystem expands.
 For example, the additional data we have on repeat consumers enables us to make better underwriting decisions and therefore generally results in lower provision for credit losses expense.
-Similarly, repeat users generally have fewer interactions with servicing agents, thereby lowering our processing and servicing costs. - Improved direct expense efficiency enables us to create even more compelling offers for merchants, in turn attracting more consumers and merchants to our network.
+Similarly, repeat users generally have fewer interactions with servicing agents, thereby lowering our processing and servicing costs. - Improved direct expense efficiency enables us to create even more compelling offers via merchants while maintaining contribution profit as a percentage of GMV, in turn attracting more consumers and merchants to our network.